EBICAB

-EBICAB is a trademark registered by Bombardier (later Alstom) for the equipment on board a train used as a part of an Automatic Train Control system.
-EBICAB was originally derived from Ericsson's SLR system in Sweden.
+EBICab is a trademark registered by Alstom (former Bombardier) for the equipment on board a train used as a part of an Automatic Train Control system.
+Three different families exist, which are technically unrelated.

+EBICab 500/600

+EBICab 500 is Bombardier's implementation of the German PZB, the train protection system widely used in Germany, Austria and other countries, allowing operation up to 160 km/h.

+EBICab 600 is Bombardier's implementation of the German PZB and LZB as a combined STM.
+The LZB is used on high-speed tracks in Germany, up to 300 km/h.

+EBICab 700/900

+EBICab 700 was originally derived from Ericsson's SLR system in Sweden.
 Most trains in Sweden and Norway use a similar on-board system, Ansaldo L10000 (more known as ATC-2) from Bombardier's competitor Ansaldo STS (now Hitachi Rail STS).
 ATC-2 was also developed in Sweden.

 These on-board systems use pairs of balises mounted on the sleepers.
 The pairs of balises distinguish signals in one direction from the other direction with semicontinuous speed supervision, using a wayside to train punctual transmission using wayside transponders.